anton-rs/kona/README.md

 </h1>

 <h4 align="center">
-    A verifiable implementation of the [Optimism][op-stack] rollup state transition.
+    A verifiable implementation of the <a href="https://github.com/ethereum-optimism/optimism">Optimism</a> rollup state transition.
 </h4>

 <p align="center">